 Duration: 16 hrs

 This course is suitable for GP's and Urgent Care Practitioners who require PALS certification.
 The curriculum focuses on both the fundamentals of paediatric resuscitation as well as additional skill stations and simulations focusing on extending knowledge and resuscitation skills in the management of the seriously unwell child, resuscitation of the newly born and advanced concepts of stabilisation of critically unwell children ready for MEDEVAC or ongoing intensive care by specialist paediatric resuscitation teams.This intense course is delivered over two full days.
-There is required precourse reading and on-line learning.
+There is recommended precourse reading and on-line learning.

 Product Code 15-3120